What can a beetle tell us about good design principles? Quite a lot, actually.

 Northwestern Engineering’s Horacio D. Espinosa and his group are working to understand the underlying design principles and mechanical properties that result in structures with these unique, ideal properties.
 This work could ultimately uncover information that could guide the design and manufacturing of new and improved artificial materials by emulating these time-tested natural patterns, a process known as bio-mimicry.

-Supported by the Air Force Office of Scientific Research’s Multidisciplinary University Research Initiative (MURI), the research was published online last month and featured on the cover of Advanced Functional Materials.
+Supported by the Air Force Office of Scientific Research’s Multidisciplinary University Research Initiative (MURI), the research was featured on the cover of Advanced Functional Materials.
 Postdoctoral fellows Ruiguo Yang and Wei Gao and graduate student Alireza Zaheri, all members of Espinosa’s laboratory, were co-first authors of the paper.
 Cheryl Hayashi, professor of biology at the University of California, Riverside, was also a co-author.

 Though there are more than a million species of beetles, the team is first studying the exoskeleton of the Cotinis mutabilis, a field crop pest beetle native to the western United States.
 Like all insects and crustaceans, its exoskeleton is composed of twisted plywood structures, known as Bouligand structures, which help protect against predators.
 Fibers in this Bouligand structure are bundles of chitin polymer chains wrapped with proteins.
 In this chain structure, each fiber has a higher density along the length than along the transverse.